sparkbox/standard/how-we-work-together.md

     * Spend the appropriate amount of time exploring design concepts to ensure our suggested design concept is the strongest solution to the problem

-    * Be responsible with performance based on client goals and audience (use of images, fonts, animation, etc.)
+    * Be responsible with performance based on the client goals and audience (use of images, fonts, animation, etc.)

     * Provide value when a project pivots or a new idea surfaces